Membership of the IPDPA is open only to Qualified, Licenced and Approved SUA/Drone Operators or Pilots.

 Click here for an application form and more details about fees and membership.
 Please email completed forms to email@example.com

 *Currently membership is open to those who hold an IAA/EASA Specific Category PDRA-01 / PDRA-02, SORA or LUC approval issued by the IAA under the newly introduced EASA (EU) Drone Legislation.

-As an introductory offer and with the current pandemic effects on business and the challenges associated with the introduction of the new EASA Regulations in mind the IPDPA is offering a *free trial membership to those who register before the 31st December 2022.
-Full membership fees will be applied on the 1st January 2023.
-A menu of fees can be found by clicking on the New Member Form button above.
+As an introductory offer the IPDPA is offering a free six month trial membership.
+A menu of membership fees can be found by clicking on the New Member Form button above.

 Code of Conduct